sayondutta/Dynamic-Coattention-Network/README.md

 data/ : folder contains the word embeddings, and whole dataset [train and validation dataset] <br/>

 ## P.S.:
-The snapshot is for the running of dcn.py file where training is done only on dataset of size 200 owing to excessive running time on cpy but the *.ipynb file incorporates the whole dataset.
+The snapshot is for the running of dcn_qa.py file where training is done only on dataset of size 200 owing to excessive running time on cpy but the dcn_qa.ipynb file incorporates the whole dataset.